Add a fresh herb flavor and a vibrant green color to your dishes with this simple green herb oil, perfect for soups and salads!

 Ninth step: Store it.

-Store it in an airtight container in the refrigerator for up to a week.
+Keep it in an airtight container or bottle and store it in the refrigerator for up to a week.
 It will start losing its taste and color after a few days.

 If you want to extend its shelf life, you can freeze it in ice cube trays and transfer the frozen cubes to a freezer-safe container or bag.
 Then, when you’re ready to use the oil, thaw the desired amount in the refrigerator or at room temperature.
 Frozen herb oil can last several months in the freezer, but the flavor and color may change over time.